List of metropolitans and patriarchs of Kyiv: Polish Orthodox Church period (World War II)

 This relative freedom lasted till the return of the Red Army in 1944, after that the UAOC was again liquidated and remained structured only in the diaspora.
 In 1944 the Orthodox Metropolitan of Warsaw, Dionizy Waledynski, was appointed "Patriarch of All Ukraine", but the Soviet Union did not allow any operation in Ukraine.

+Ukrainian Orthodox Church – Orthodox Church of Ukraine

-Patriarchs of Kyiv and all Rus' (Ukrainian Orthodox Church – Kyiv Patriarchate)
+Patriarchs of Kyiv and all Rus-Ukraine (Kyiv Patriarchate)

 Patriarch Mstyslav (Stepan Ivanovych Skrypnyk) was the Patriarch of Kyiv and all Rus' and the primate of the Ukrainian Autocephalous Orthodox Church (UAOC) and the Ukrainian Orthodox Church (Kyiv Patriarchate) (UOC–KP) from 1991 to 1993.
 After Mstyslav's death in 1993, the temporary union ended; the Ukrainian Orthodox Church – Kyiv Patriarchate and the Ukrainian Autocephalous Orthodox Church separated.
 After being dismissed in 1992 by the Archhierarch Synod of the Ukrainian Orthodox Church, the Ukrainian Metropolitan Filaret joined the UOC–KP under Patriarch Mstyslav.
+Patriarch Mstyslav did not recognize the union.
 The primates of the Ukrainian Orthodox Church–Kyiv Patriarchate continue to style themselves as patriarch: